 - Human genetics and genomics for target discovery and drug discovery with Robert Scott (Senior Director, GSK), Nikolina Nakic (Head, V2G2F, Computational Biology, GSK), Joanna Howson (VP of Human Genetics, Novo Nordisk) and Claudia Langenberg (Director of Precision Healthcare University Research Institute, QMUL).

 - And you can hear about Omics, Big Data & Drug Discovery with Gitte Neubauer (VP, Omics Technologies & Head of CellZome, GSK), Justin Johnson (Executive Director, AstraZeneca), Tony Ng (Head of School, School of Cancer and Pharmaceutical Sciences, King’s College London, and VP Digital Biological Twin Unit, GSK) and Patrick Schwab (Director, Artificial Intelligence & Machine Learning, GSK).

 - Trevor Howe (Head of Translational Genomics, Johnson&Johnson) will discuss the synthesis of genomic data for drug discovery and development.

 - Joerg Degen (Global Head, Early Development Informatics, Roche) will tell us about the application of AI/ML to gain insights from imaging data and clinical outcomes

-- Wilfried Haerty (Group Leader, Earlham Institute) will explore Multi-Omics Approaches for Drug Target Discovery.
+- Wilfried Haerty (Group Leader, Earlham Institute) will explore Long Read RNA-seq Applications for Target Identification

 The truth is, we haven’t even scratched the surface of what’s on offer yet.
 Get your ticket now to avoid missing out on what promises to be an incredible event!
 For more information and to see if you’re eligible for a free ticket, visit the Festival website.